JoshuaSloan/foundational-concepts-in-cybersecurity-joshsloan/Concepts 3-7-8-9/README.md

 ![alt text](https://github.com/UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-joshsloan/blob/master/Concepts%203-7-8-9/data_hiding.jpg)

+_Not trying to get political, but this image illustrates data hiding well.
+In this case the user "has access" to the data... but not really since they are privately hidden within the SuperStack class._

 # Simplicity:

 This is probably the weakest argument I felt was worth including.
 I could have tried to push more principles out of the example in its current version, but felt as though I could better illistrate those principles separately as I still have time for the remaining concepts not already covered. **Anyways**, I provide the user with a very simple method of interacting with the SuperStack using i/o.
 I do not let them perform more than a single task at a time, such that they could get themselves into trouble.
 Not to mention, all methods are very concise in the example and it is clear what is happening.
 Should a vunerability present itself, it would be very easy to figure out where they were able to access the private stack data.